 Watermelons with Downy Mildew

 Watermelons are a symbol of summer and one of its greatest pleasures.
 Who can picture a picnic without these juicy, sweet fruits?
-In crop situations, watermelon down mildew poses serious economic threats.
+In crop situations, watermelon downy mildew poses serious economic threats.
 Its presence can reduce yields and the disease is extremely contagious.
 The first signs are yellow spots on leaves but, unfortunately, this symptom mimics many other plant diseases.
 We’ll go through the other signs and some preventative measures you can take to reduce the chances of this disease affecting your crop.

 Over time, the lesions turn brown and the leaf becomes almost entirely black and falls off.
 The leaf petioles are usually retained on the plant.
 Where control is not achieved, entire defoliation may occur, disrupting the plant’s ability to produce essential sugars to fuel growth.
-If fruit are present the stem will rot.
+If fruit are present, the stem will rot.